 Category: Storage & Handling of Lubricants

-Benefits of Oil Consolidation
+What are the Benefits of Oil Consolidation?

 There are many benefits to the consolidation of lubricants, but here are a few that stand out: Reduced Cost of Inventory, Reduced Human Error, Reduced HSE Risks, Reduced Operational Costs...

-The Other S Factors: The 5S Methodology
+What are the Other S Factors: The 5S Methodology?

 In this case, the best place to start is with an inventory list developed by physically identifying the items on the plant.
 If this is the first time this exercise is being conducted, then it is critical to perform this check in person rather than rely on the information entered into the CMMS (if one exists).
 Sometimes, not all the information may have been captured in the CMMS when it was entered initially...